 What Is Customer Experience Management?

-From their first visit to your website to their post-purchase survey, customer experience management is a complete map of their journey with you.
-It provides a chance to get to know your customers inside and out, predict their needs, and tailor their experiences to meet or exceed their expectations.
+Successful customer experience management will provide a complete map of your customer’s journey with you from their first visit to your website to their post-purchase survey.
+It will allow you to get to know your customers inside and out, predict their needs, and tailor their experiences to meet or exceed their expectations.

 Think of customer experience management as an orchestra; you, the business owner, are the conductor.
 Each part of the orchestra represents a different department: marketing, sales, product development, or customer support.
 You must make these elements work in harmony to deliver a great experience.

-This report reflects the success of the consulting firm McKinsey.
-Their customer experience strategy has led them to impressive results over the past decade, including increases in sales by up to 20%, decreases in service costs of up to 50%, and increases in customer satisfaction of up to 20% for over 900 of their clients.
+Consulting firm McKinsey reports that their customer experience strategy has led them to impressive results over the past decade, including increases in sales by up to 20%, decreases in service costs of up to 50%, and increases in customer satisfaction of up to 20% for over 900 of their clients.

 Benefits of Customer Experience Management